makyo/writing/work/getting-lost/outline.md

 * RJ
     * guy who gets lost
     * AwDae online b/c canid muzzle - gender neutral
-    * Surrounded by theatre troupe, who bat for him
+    * Surrounded by theater troupe, who bat for him
     * no romantic interest - asexual
     * Sound
-    * Born in US, moved to UK for the theatres after studying sound design
+    * Born in US, moved to UK for the theaters after studying sound design
 * Priscilla/Prisca - cat
 * Sasha
     * Friend online from hs, gets in touch with Caitlin later on